August 28, 2020 at 4:17 pm #1603ndembowskiKeymaster

 All ye rest of ye Indians present being 7 or 8 acknowledge to have received full satisfaction.

-Since there are hundreds of surviving deeds related to land deals between local colonists and local Native Americans, they have been studied and analyzed by experts.
+Since there are hundreds of surviving deeds related to land deals between local colonists and local Native Americans, they have been studied and analyzed by authors like Robert Grumet.
 The consensus view is that there was a misunderstanding of intentions related to many early deals.
-For example, the “sale” of Manhattan for 24 guilders has been written about a lot.
+For example, the “sale” of Manhattan for 24 guilders has been written about extensively.
 Different cultural understandings about what was being “purchased” led to confusion and resentment between the parties.
-The Munsee thought they were agreeing to share the land whereas the Dutch thought they were obtaining exclusive ownership rights.
-When the Munsee did not leave after the deal, the Dutch did not understand why.
-When the Dutch tried to assert exclusive control, the Munsee did not understand the Dutch perspective.
+The Munsee probably thought they were agreeing to share the land whereas the Dutch thought they were obtaining exclusive ownership rights.

 But the deal for the northwest Bronx happened decades after that deal for Manhattan.
 By this time, both parties would have had a much better understanding of what the other party expected from any deal.
 Again, it is very unfortunate that the 1646 deed did not survive as some deeds between Dutch and Munsee parties stipulated Dutch guarantees of protection of the Munsee.
 Others stipulated that the Munsee would have continued access to the land.
 In other deals, these stipulations may not have been written into a deal but were simply mutually understood by the parties.
 In some areas, such as Hempstead, the colonists ruthlessly asserted their interpretation of exclusive ownership.
 In yet other places guarantees of protection were given but not honored.
 But if there was one colonist in all of New Netherland that would have understood the Munsee perspective it was the Dutch colonist who signed the 1646 deed to Riverdale, Adriaen Van Der Donck.